 - Follow me on Strava for daily inspiration, motivation and stoic lulz!

 - Wrote and Recorded lyrics to the theme song for my podcast.
-Link coming soon!
-Was actually a lot of fun to do and it’s not wack!
+Listen here!
+It was actually a lot of fun to get back to making music.

 - Non – Fiction/Documentary – Matt Fitzgerald’s – Running the Dream.
 This is a real-world story about an amateur marathon runner (who is very fast) that is allowed to train with pros for 13 weeks and what happened.
 If you are a runner, this is 100% for you.
 Fast and fun read.

-- Productivity & Learnings – The last few months I read Growth Hacker Marketing by Ryan Holiday, Essentialism by Greg McKeown and Getting Things Done by David Allen.
+- Productivity & Learnings – The last few months I read Range by David Epstein (All about Masters of some/generalists!), Growth Hacker Marketing by Ryan Holiday, Essentialism by Greg McKeown and Getting Things Done by David Allen.
 Game changers (for me at least).
 I also just finished up “Wired for Story” a book about the science behind why we love storytelling.